Mikejo5000/vsts-docs-pr/docs/repos/get-started/what-is-repos.md

 ## TFVC

-Team Foundation Version Control (TFVC) is a centralized version control system.
+Azure Repos also supports Team Foundation Version Control (TFVC).
+TFVC is a centralized version control system.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.

 Get started by creating a project, configuring your workspace, and reviewing and sharing your code.
 You can use any one of these clients or IDEs: